My story about teaching in Khartoum, Sudan was first published in Transitions Abroad magazine. Here’s the full story:

 North Americans tend to focus on Darfur, in the far west of Sudan, where feeding those in refugee camps is still a humanitarian crisis.
 But the major fighting and atrocities were carried out four or five years ago.

-As I write this, the uneasy peace between South Sudan and the Sudanese government in the north seems very fragile once again and poses a far more serious threat.
+As I write this in 2007, the uneasy peace between South Sudan and the Sudanese government in the north seems very fragile once again and poses a far more serious threat.
 The last civil war between the mainly black South Sudan and the northern Arab government ended with a peace accord in 2005 after twenty years of fighting.
 But the unresolved dispute over who owns the lucrative oil fields on the border near Abyei threatens to plunge the nation into civil war again.

 Sitting safely at home in Canada, it is easy to forget that most Sudanese just want to carry on an ordinary life without fighting.
 Government wishes are not the same as those of their citizens.
 I can only think of all the welcoming faces in Khartoum and their willingness to look at the person in front of them and not just their politics or religion.